stvliu/thingsboard.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 ### Using existing JavaScript code

 Another approach of creating widgets is to use existing bundled JavaScript code.
-In this case, you can create own TypeScript class or Angular component and bundle it into the ThingsBoard UI code.
+In this case, you can create own TypeScript class or Angular component and bundle it into the GridLinks UI code.
 In order to make this code accessible within the widget, you need to register corresponding Angular module or inject TypeScript class to a global variable (for ex. window object).
 Some of the ThingsBoard widgets already use this approach.
 Take a look at the [polyfills.ts](https://github.com/thingsboard/thingsboard/blob/13e6b10b7ab830e64d31b99614a9d95a1a25928a/ui-ngx/src/polyfills.ts#L106) or [widget-components.module.ts](https://github.com/thingsboard/thingsboard/blob/13e6b10b7ab830e64d31b99614a9d95a1a25928a/ui-ngx/src/app/modules/home/components/widget/widget-components.module.ts#L44).